-Ridiculous Fishing - A Tale of Redemption for iPad and iPhone review: Completely ridiculous game themed around fishing
+Ridiculous Fishing - A Tale of Redemption full review

 It is ridiculous.
 It is indeed about fishing.
 It's also one of the finest games of the App Store, ever.
 Not in scale, graphics, ambition or anything that 'finest' would traditionally evoke, but in terms of being a near-perfect fit for those snatched moments of time we do our touchscreen gaming in, for achieving that deadly 'just one more' go pull but without seeming hollow with it.
 Ridiculous Fishing!